 Christine added that the buy-up part may fall under the MiFID 2 TRS directive.
 If the DVOP event is deemed to fall under the dividend reinvestment exemption from reporting, will this still apply to the buy-up part as well?
 Compare it with EXER and OVER in a rights exercise.

 Veronique asked Steve how DTC is working with round-up.
 Steve responded that DTC is not using ISO messages for this yet, but Steve will provide input on that at the next call.

+In DE, the first impression is that there was a lot of push back by everyone who I talked to about this in the German market.
+This solution seems far too complex, especially for long chains of custodians.
+Either, the rounding method should be simplified or a breakdown of beneficial owners should be provided.
+This would also help in cases where the ratio will only be determined at a later stage.

+This will be discussed at our NMPG meeting next Tuesday March 20.

 Action: